zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-ec2/2/_index.md

 In practice, Chef users commonly create a scheduled task, use [push jobs](https://docs.chef.io/push_jobs.html), or set up an SSH server to run `chef-client` on their nodes.

-In this tutorial, we'll use the [chef-zero-scheduled-task](https://github.com/smurawski/chef-zero-scheduled-task) Test Kitchen plugin to run our cookbooks on temporary instances. `chef-zero-scheduled-task` creates a scheduled task that runs `chef-client` immediately and connects to that task so that Test Kitchen can receive the output of the `chef-client` run.
+In this tutorial, we'll use the [chef-zero-scheduled-task](https://github.com/smurawski/chef-zero-scheduled-task) Test Kitchen plugin to run our cookbooks. `chef-zero-scheduled-task` creates a scheduled task that runs `chef-client` immediately and connects to that task so that Test Kitchen can receive the output of the `chef-client` run.

 The Chef DK does not come with this plugin, so run the following command to install it.